Are Edibles Legal in Texas?

 So ladies and gentlemen, until Texas decides to legalize marijuana, stay away from the non-plant forms; otherwise you will be stuck with a Felony.

-If you have been arrested for possession of marijuana, call us!
+If you have been arrested for possession of marijuana, call the Law Office of David S. Bouschor, II P.C.!
 We can help defend you against various crimes and will fight vigorously to protect your legal rights.
-You can call us 24/7 by calling (214) 416-9100 or visit our law office at 3316 Oak Grove Ave St #200e, Dallas, Texas 75204.
+You can call our firm 24/7 by calling (214) 238-9392 or contact us online.
 Don’t wait before it is too late!